SlashingFTW/TRASH/README.md

 Both versions are loaded using **Ultralytics' PyTorch-based interface** and integrated into `cv_node.py` and `canny_node.py` depending on the configuration.

-> Note: All models are stored in the `models/` directory and are loaded dynamically based on which `.pt` file is selected during runtime.
+> Note: All models are stored in the `models/` directory and are loaded based on which `.pt` file is selected during runtime.

 ---